Murder of Ashling Murphy

-Ashling Murphy (6 July 1998 – 12 January 2022) was an Irish primary school teacher, traditional Irish musician, and camogie player.
-She was murdered while walking along the Grand Canal towpath near Tullamore, County Offaly, prompting widespread public grief and national outrage over violence against women.

-Tens of thousands attended vigils in her memory, and her funeral in Mountbolus was attended by then-President Michael D. Higgins, Taoiseach Micheál Martin, and other government ministers.
-Her death accelerated legislative efforts to improve women's safety in Ireland.
+On 12 January 2022, Ashling Murphy, a 23‑year‑old Irish primary school teacher, traditional musician, and camogie player, was murdered while walking along the Grand Canal towpath near Tullamore, County Offaly.
+Her murder prompted widespread public grief and outrage, and tens of thousands attended vigils across Ireland and internationally.
+President Michael D. Higgins, Taoiseach Micheál Martin, and other government ministers attended her funeral.

-Jozef Puška, a Slovak national living in Ireland since 2013, was convicted of her murder in November 2023 and sentenced to life imprisonment.
-In 2025, five of his family members were also imprisoned for withholding information or destroying evidence.
-Separately, Murphy's boyfriend Ryan Casey successfully sued the BBC for defamation over comments made in a current affairs broadcast.
+Jozef Puška, a 31-year-old Slovak Romani who had moved to Ireland in 2013, was convicted of Murphy's murder in November 2023 and sentenced to life imprisonment.
+In June 2025, his wife, his two brothers, and their wives were convicted of withholding information or destroying evidence; they all received custodial sentences ranging from 20 to 30 months.
+Separately, Murphy's boyfriend brought a defamation action against the BBC over comments made in a current‑affairs broadcast; the case was settled out of court.

-Murphy's legacy has been commemorated through scholarships, renamed camogie trophies, and a permanent memorial at the site of her death.
-Her family established the Ashling Murphy Memorial Fund to support traditional Irish arts and culture for young people.
+Murphy's legacy has been marked through scholarships, renamed camogie trophies, and a permanent memorial at the site of her death.
+Her family also established the Ashling Murphy Memorial Fund to support traditional Irish arts and culture for young people.
+Her murder accelerated legislative efforts aimed at improving women's safety.